 Here are the two important things that we need to consider while determining the effectiveness.
 They are Broad Spectrum and Sun Protecting Factor.

 Broad Spectrum protects to or skin from the sun’s Ultra Violet rays.
 This gives protection from both UVA and UVB rays from the sun.

 Sun Protecting Factor, generally termed as SPF is valued by a number that denotes the effectiveness against UVB rays.
 People living in the hot region require an SPF of 30.
 Here is the list of Sun protection percent concerning SPF.

 Generally, sunscreens should be used on all the exposed parts of the skin while going out in the sun.
 A proper sunscreen, that suits our skin type and or environmental factors should be chosen.

 When to use sunscreen?

 Sunscreen should be applied at least 20 minutes before stepping out to direct the sun.
-If we are exposed to the sn for a longer time, we need to reapply sunscreen for at least every 3 hours.
-There is no such thing as 12 hours of protecting sunscreen.
+If we are exposed to the sn for a longer time, we need to reapply for at least every 3 hours.
+There is no such thing as 12 hours of protecting sunscreens.
 It is better to reapply and protect our skin from harmful UV rays from the sun.
-People who are involved in swimming and sports activities can wipe off already available sunscreen residue before reapplying again.
+People who are involved in swimming and sports activities can wipe off the already available residue before reapplying again.